buley/personal/src/content/integration.md

 - Evaluate: lesson, pivot signal, or temporary setback?

 **Strategic Implementation**
 When something goes wrong, assess, adapt, and execute a better strategy.
-No spirals, no unnecessary emotion—just forward movement.
+No spirals, no unnecessary emotion--just forward movement.

 ## 4. Legacy Architecture